 Step 2: Buy three ‘local’ phone numbers in your account.
 You can search by area code for the phone numbers you want.
 When you find a number you want, Twilio will request a URL to associate with this number.
 A default URL will be filled in.
 Leave this default in place for now.
 You should now have a table with three numbers.

-Step 3: Download our phone call tracking code sample zip file here.
+Step 3: Download a phone call tracking code sample file.
 Once the file is downloaded, open up calls/twiml.php in your favorite editor.
 Once the file is open, replace XXXXXXXXXX with the phone number where you would like Twilio to forward your calls.
 Save the file.

 Step 4: Open calls/handler.php in your favorite editor.
 Replace UA-XXXXXX-1 with your Google Analytics profile ID.
 Also replace [email protected] with the email address where you wish to get notices when a call is logged including a link to the recording of the call.
 Save the file.